blaylockbk/goes2go/docs/_build/html/_sources/index.rst.txt

 GOES-2-Go Documentation
 =======================

-This python package can help you download GOES-R series (GOES-East/16 and GOES-West/17/18) NetCDF files from the `Amazon Web Services <https://registry.opendata.aws/noaa-goes/>`_ archive.
+GOES-2-Go is a python package that helps you download GOES-R series (GOES-East/16 and GOES-West/17/18) NetCDF files from the `Amazon Web Services <https://registry.opendata.aws/noaa-goes/>`_ archive.

 .. toctree::
    :maxdepth: 1